 Anxiety and Migraines: I also spoke recently to a woman who has had migraines for years, and was taking medications for anxiety.
 A month ago she started taking CBD oil, and now she is totally off the anxiety medications, and in 30 days she's had only two migraines.

-I've also heard from people who found it greatly helped with PTSD symptoms, fibromyalgia, and more.
+I have also heard from people who find it greatly helps with PTSD, fibromyalgia, and more.

 CBD stands for "Cannabidiol".
 CBD does not make you high.
 The other main compound in cannabis is THC, "The high causer", which does make you high.
 CBD can be purchased with or without THC.